Tarot Cards of Love & Relationships

-The suite of cups, as a rule, is about feelings, emotions, intuition, sensitivity, imagination, joy and peace.
+The suite of cups as a rule is about feelings, emotions, intuition, sensitivity, imagination, joy and peace.
 In the context of a relationship, the cups allow the soul to receive love.
 When you look at the essence of water it is an element that mixes, moulds and flows.
 It can run shallow or it can pool off into great depths.
-This is how a relationship will run its course, a couples feelings can produce anything from a superficial flirtation to the deepest and most powerful experience of a loving relationship.
+This is how a relationship will run its course, a feelings can produce anything from a superficial flirtation to the most powerful experience of a love.

 2 of Cups

 The 2 of Cups can represent different types of relationships, such as a platonic or healing relationship, where there is great mutual respect.
 Often it is symbolic of a deep, long lasting spiritual bond with another person, firmly anchored in love and romance.
 The couple in the card have reached a state of balance and this reciprocal flow produces mutual growth, appreciation and loving unification.
-The card shows two people unified by the caduceus (healing symbol) and the lion (sexual passion), indicating a passionate or healing relationship potentials.
+They are unified by the caduceus and the lion, indicating healing and passion.

 Page of Cups

 The youthful quality of the page is symbolic of the light hearted potential of love, romance and relationships.
 Often it will reflect sensual desires and fantasies but it can also point to messages of love and romance.
 The Page of Cups also symbolises flirtation or meeting someone new, with the potential of romance and love developing.
 In a relationship, the card is reflective of a lover who is young in age or at heart, or of a person who is highly desirable but emotionally clumsy when it comes to matters of love.
 Most commonly, the card represents the potential of a new relationship opportunity.